anshikasingh2008/SPELLCHECKER/README.md

 - Detailed Feedback:  Shows both the original misspelled word and its correction

 - Cross-Platform Compatibility:   Works on any system with Python installed
-## Overview
-The Spell Checker Application is a Python-based tool designed to automatically detect and correct spelling errors in plain text.
-Using the pyspellchecker library, it provides quick and reliable spelling corrections through an intuitive command-line interface.
-Perfect for writers, students, and anyone who needs to quickly proofread text without leaving the terminal.

 ## Technologies & Tools Used
 - `Python 3.x `- Core programming language